Power-optimal, stabilized entangling gate between trapped-ion qubits

 Our approach is linear and satisfies the two constraints \eq{alpha} and \eq{chi} exactly.
-Due to the structure of \eq{alpha}, as detailed in SOM section S3, it is possible to consider only $N$ out of $2N$ real constraints of \eq{alpha} and induce, at our discretion, a pulse that is symmetric or anti-symmetric about its center.
-Additionally, because, e.g., the Fourier basis is complete in its respective symmetry class, the resulting $g(t)$ is provably optimal in minimizing the norm of $g(t)$, which corresponds to the average power required to induce a $\xxgate$ gate.
+Since \eq{alpha} can be split into even and odd symmetry components, it is possible to consider only $N$ out of $2N$ real constraints of \eq{alpha} and induce, at our discretion, a pulse that is symmetric or anti-symmetric about its center.
+Additionally, because, e.g., the Fourier basis is complete in its respective symmetry class, the resulting $g(t)$ is provably optimal in minimizing the norm of $g(t)$, which corresponds to minimizing the average power required to induce a $\xxgate$ gate.
 There is no iteration of any kind necessary.
 For instance, searching for an optimal solution in the parameter space, such as in \cite{AM,AM2,FM,PM,PARA1,PARA2,EASE}, is not necessary in our approach.
-The optimal pulse is obtained in time $O(N_A^3)$ (see SOM section S5).
+Since only matrix operations are required to arrive at the optimal pulse solution, the optimal pulse is obtained in time $O(N_A^3)$ \cite{NUM-REC}.

-\Figs{gfunction}{\bf a} and {\bf b} show the amplitudes $A_n$ for a sample pulse function of the form $g(t) = \sum_n A_n \sin(2\pi nt/\tau)$ for $N_A=10000$ and $\tau=300\mu$s.
+\Figs{gfunction}{\bf a} and {\bf b} show the amplitudes $A_n$ for a sample pulse function of the form $g(t) = \sum_n^{N_A} A_n \sin(2\pi nt/\tau)$ for $N_A=10000$ and $\tau=300\mu$s.
 As expected, the $|A_n|$ are large for $2\pi n/\tau \approx \omega_p$, showing that, to induce the desired $\xxgate$ interaction between two qubits via motional modes, the frequency components of the pulse function $g(t)$ need to be reasonably close to the motional-mode frequencies.